vsavkin/databinder/README.md

 * bind - registers model and DOM watchers
 * unbind - unregisters all the registred watchers
-* notify - triggers all the registered model watchers
+* digest - triggers all the registered model watchers

 ### One-way data binding